Citizen Corps Programs

 For more information, visit the McKinney Fire and Life Safety Division.

 The McKinney Neighborhood Watch program is coordinated through the McKinney Police Department.
 The goal of Neighborhood Watch is to reduce criminal victimization and to increase the incidence of citizens reporting criminal activity in progress.

 For more information, visit the McKinney Police Department website.

 Volunteers in Police Service

 The Volunteers in Police Service program is served in McKinney through the McKinney Citizens Police Academy Alumni Association and Citizens on Patrol.
 These programs serve the community and support the McKinney Police Department through patrols, crowd and traffic control, child identification, community awareness, lost person searches, skywatch towers, vacation house watch and warrant calling.
-To become a part of the MCPAAA or Citizens on Patrol, citizens must first complete the Citizens Police Academy.
+To become a part of the McKinney Citizens on Patrol Association (MCOPA), citizens must first complete the Citizens Police Academy.